Question Frequently Asked by Expectant Mothers Considering Adoption

 What if I’m not comfortable with an open adoption?

-Each mother chooses the degree of openness she wants to have with her child’s adoptive family.
-She may also choose to have limited or no contact.
+Each mother chooses the type of openness she wants to have with her child’s adoptive family.
+She may also choose to have limited or no contact with the adoptive family, if she prefers.

 What if I’ve used drugs or alcohol during my pregnancy?

 Drug and alcohol use during pregnancy may increase your baby’s risk for certain conditions.
 Therefore, it’s important that you tell your counselor about any alcohol or drugs you may have taken during this pregnancy.
 We can help you make an adoption plan, and find the best parents for your baby.
-There are waiting adoptive families for every baby.
+While not every family may be comfortable, there are waiting adoptive families for every baby.

 I’m a teenager.
 Do I need my parents’ permission to place my baby for adoption?